Udayraj123/OMRChecker/README.md

 ### Using Docker
 The project is compatible with [docker](https://docker.com).
 If you are using docker, run one of the below commands and then skip to Step `3.
 Run the Code`.

-*NB: You MUST set `showimglvl = 0` in `config.py` or else you will receive errors.* If you do want to use GUI features, you will have to use XHost / XStock (Linux), XQuartz (Mac) when running docker.
+*NB: You MUST set `showimglvl = 0` in `config.py` or else you will receive errors.* If you do want to use GUI features, you will have to use XHost / XStock (Linux) or XQuartz (Mac) when running docker.

 To run using docker compose (recommended):
 ```bash